 Derivation of the cumulative water deficit

-We derived the cumulative water deficit (CWD) as the cumulative difference of the actual evapotranspiration (ETobs) and precipitation (P) considered over continuous dry periods.
+We derived the cumulative water deficit (CWD) as the cumulative difference of the actual evapotranspiration (ETobs) and precipitation (P), considered over continuous dry periods.
 The CWD timeseries is calculated as the cumulative sum of ET -P for days when there is a net water loss from the surface (ET -P >0).
 The summation is stopped when the rain has compensated the water loss due to ET, i.e. the cumulative sum across days is zero (i=1n days(ET -P) =0).
 We define a ‘CWD event’ as the period between the start and the end of the summation, i.e. a dry-down event.
 We consider that water stress is already mitigated when new precipitation is re-wetting the topsoil layers, even before the CWD is fully offset.
-For this reason, within each ‘CWD event’ we removed all data after rain has reduced the CWD to below 90% of its maximum value within the same event.
+For this reason, within each ‘CWD event’, we removed all data after rain has reduced the CWD to below 90% of its maximum value within the same event.
 To eliminate the noise caused by smaller CWD events, we retained only data that fell into the biggest CWD instances each year.
 We used daily latent heat flux and precipitation timeseries from the FLUXNET2015 database.
 To calculate the CWD, it is important to focus on high quality observations.
 For this reason, we only retained values that had less than 80% of the original half-hourly data gap-filled according to the FLUXNET2015 data processing pipeline.
 At the same time, when calculating CWD, we must use a continuous time series of ET to avoid gaps that could offset the calculation.
 To avoid this, ET was gap-filled with single-layer neural networks, using temperature, PAR, VPD and ET simulated by the SPLASH model as predictors (Davis et al., 2017).
 To build this model, we used the R package ‘NNET’ (Venables & Ripley, 2002) and ‘CARET’ (Kuhn et al., 2021), and used a neural network with a single hidden layer, 20 nodes, 10-fold cross-validated.
 Note that we only used the gap-filled ET to calculate the CWD.
 Note also that this single hidden layer neural network used for gapfilling ET is different from the deep learning model defined above.
 We trained the deep learning model with the ET timeseries cleaned as described in the ‘data’ subchapter with no additional gap-filling.

 Site selection and binning